 The InterfaithFamily/Your Community Initiative

-The 2011 New York Jewish Community Study highlighted continuing high rates of intermarriage and the relative disengagement of interfaith families in Jewish life.
-But the Study also found that interfaith families that do engage Jewishly are comparable in attitudes and behaviors to in-married families.
+The Pew Report and the 2011 New York Jewish Community Study continue to show high rates of intermarriage among Jews and a relative disengagement of interfaith families in Jewish life.
+But studies like New York’s find that interfaith families that do engage Jewishly are comparable in attitudes and behaviors to in-married families.
 The key question, then, is how to engage interfaith families Jewishly?

-- a world class web platform,
+- A world class web platform;

-- inclusivity training of Jewish professionals and lay leaders, and
+- Inclusivity training of Jewish professionals and lay leaders; and

-- a range of programs and services for interfaith families in local communities.
+- A range of programs and services for interfaith families in local communities.

-- Since 2010 IFF has provided inclusivity trainings for clergy, synagogue staff, and religious school and preschool directors and teachers.
+- Since 2010, IFF has provided inclusivity trainings for clergy, synagogue staff, and religious school and preschool directors and teachers.

 The five-part InterfaithFamily/Your Community model includes the following objectives and activities:

 Increased Awareness and Connection with Local Resources: People in interfaith relationships will connect with local Jewish community resources as well as with others like them, through relationship building, a local Community Page and robust listings of organizations, professionals and events on the IFF Network, active Facebook Groups and our growing Interfaith Family Shabbat program.